evilc3/All-Lang-Translator/README.md

 4. Changing the number of Layers
 5. Changing the type of layers ef [gru ,lstm]

-In this experiments while changing one parameter eg. number of layers all other parameter are kept constant
+**In this experiments while changing one parameter eg. number of layers all other parameter are kept constant** **All experiments were performed in google colab.**

 ### 1. Experiments on different Attention Mechanisms trained on only 30000 samples